HumzahChoudry/swift-inheritance-basics-web-112017/README.md

 ### Overriding a Superclass Method

-In order to override a superclass's method, the method must be declared on the subclass as usual, but be preceded by the `override` keyword to clearly distinguish it as an override:
+In order to override a superclass's method, we re-declare the method in the subclass, but precede it with the `override` keyword:

 ```swift
 class SubclassName: SuperclassName {